JoselynDRF/react-nextjs-linkedin/README.md

 ## Getting Started

+- First, create your own **.env.local** file based on **.env.example**

+- Create a mongoDB instance on MongoDB Atlas and paste the database url on **.env.local**.

-First, run the development server:
+- Finally, run the development server:

 ```bash
 npm run dev